Are you looking to prepare for the winter? Looking for the best snow blower for gravel driveway?

-- Three-stages design makes for thorough snow clearing.
+- Three-stage design makes for a thorough snow clearing.

 - Electric start works even in extremely low temperatures.

-- Expensive for home use or those who just need a basic snowblower.
+- Expensive for home use or for those who just need a basic snowblower.

 - Chute direction is a little bit tough to control.

-If you need a durable and well-made snowblower for use on a gravel driveway, the Troy-Bilt Vortex 2690 Electric Start Three-Stage could be a good option.
+If you need a durable and well-made snow blower for gravel driveways, the Troy-Bilt Vortex 2690 Electric Start Three-Stage could be a good option.
 It is the only three-stage model on my list and its powerful engine means it can be used in large areas.